masato462/ZDoom-Based-Engine-Launcher/README.md

 etc...
 For other, please visit [ZDoom Based Engine Launcher's page](https://sites.google.com/view/zdoom-based-engine-launcher/home).

-#Features currently under development
+# Features currently under development
 :white_check_mark:The configuration files can be combined into a single ini file.
+:white_check_mark:Partial support for EDGE
+:white_check_mark:EDGE: Make Window mode, fullscreen mode, and rendering API selection available.
+:white_check_mark:Option to enable dedicated servers to run Chocolate Doom
+:construction:Move the game database to an external file so that you can add game data freely.
 :construction::speech_balloon:You will be able to load language files.
 (You can create your own and load them.)
+:construction:Support for more Chocolate Doom features

 :white_check_mark:=Developed :wrench:=Developed and checked for bugs :construction:=under development
 ## :heavy_exclamation_mark:Attention: